-Abaana Community Outreach Africa (ACO-Africa) was founded in 2009 as a community based organisation in Lwengo District and later renovated into a non-government organisation with the purpose of breaking the cycle of poverty laying an emphasis on education, health, psychosocial care, economic empowerment, nutrition, human and environmental rights to the poorest and most vulnerable people— especially children and women.
-We endeavour to ensure that children and other vulnerable people are made aware of their rights and able to reach their full potential.
+Abaana Community Outreach Africa (ACO-Africa) was founded in 2009 as a community based organisation in Lwengo District.
+It was later renovated into a non-government organisation with the purpose of breaking the cycle of poverty.

 Our volunteers work with vulnerable children, women and elderly caretakers to meet the practical physical and emotional needs of these target groups.

 Community Development volunteers will work with underprivileged children, elderly caretakers, HIV-positive children, women and other vulnerable groups.
 Our volunteers will conduct home and school based visits to meet the practical as well as psychosocial needs of our target groups.

 Objectives of the program:

 • To improve the status and well-being of vulnerable children through support and care in order for them to access essential needs such as education, clothes, food and medical care.

 • To provide counseling and recreational activities for vulnerable children.

 • To provide home and school visits for HIV-positive individuals and other vulnerable households in order to monitor clients progress.

 • To raise awareness to vulnerable individuals regarding issues of reproductive health, human rights, life skills, and behavioral changes

 • provide social support to HIV-affected households, underprivileged children and other vulnerable populations.